remance/Masendor/Readme.md

 Ver 1 - 1.5: More art, sound effect and ingame music (May need to use royalty free music since I have no experience in music) + Ingame Encyclopedia at main menu + more historical battle

-Ver 1.2: Siege battle, more complex unit equipment (main hand/off hand, item)
+Ver 1.2: Siege battle, more complex unit equipment (main hand/off hand, item, mount)

 Ver 1.6: Commander, strategist and leader duel with dynamic result and event (Move from 0.2.7 as it is not main priority in the early battle sample yet), transfer leader